gfarnadi/gfarnadi.github.io/courses/ML/homework.md

 ## Capsule Quizes
 Capsule Quizes are count for 10% of your final grade.
+- Quize 0, on gradescope, September 13.
-- Quize 1, due TBD.
+- Quize 1, on gradescope, September 20.
-- Quize 2, due TBD.
+- Quize 2, on gradescope, October 4.
-- Quize 3, due TBD.
+- Quize 3, on gradescope, October 18.
-- Quize 4, due TBD.
+- Quize 4, on gradescope, November 1.
-- Quize 5, due TBD.
+- Quize 5, on gradescope, November 8.
+- Quize 6, on gradescope, November 29.

 ## Homework
 Homework assignments are count for 20% of your final grade.